Column: A feel-good start to a feel-good baseball season

 “We made reference to it a couple times, how nice is it having people in the stands,” Yankees manager Aaron Boone said.
 “I saw a highlight before we walked out of BP.
 A kid chasing a ball going over the fence and those kind of things.
 It’s been too long.”

 Now there’s optimism in the air, not just for sports but for the world as we know it.
-Every team still has a chance to make the World Series, and now every player and fan know they will now get a vaccine shot.
+Every team still has a chance to make the World Series, and every player and fan knows they eventually will be able to get a vaccine shot.

 Hope may always spring eternal, but this spring we’ve got a lot more to hope for.